skippyr/river-dreams/README.md

 You can use environment variables to change River Dreams behaviors.
 For boolean values, use C standard: `1` for true and `0` for false.

-Set the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT` to enable/disable fallback text.
+Set the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT` to enable and disable fallback text.
 If it is not set, it will be set with value `1` if your terminal only supports the 4-bits color pallete and `0` if not.
-This will allow you to use River Dreams even when your terminal can not render a font with pretty symbols.

 ## Issues And Questions